petrosschilling/Mirror/README.md

 ]
 ```

-> What we ar looking for here is to find what makes that record unique trying to ignore the auto generated id field whenever possible.
+> What we are looking for here is to find what makes that record unique.
+We can use the id only if it matches in both databases.

 ### Filters